 - Verify that mounting flange is suited dimensionally to mate with the actuator base.
-Ensure that it is perpendicular to the valve stem. - Ensure the stem nut mates with the valve stem or input shaft.
+Ensure that it is perpendicular to the valve stem or gearbox input shaft. - Ensure the stem nut mates with the valve stem or input shaft.
+For screwed nuts, it is advisable to run the stem nut down the entire length of the stem to check for tightness.
 Keyed or splined shafts should exhibit a smooth, sliding fit with the key installed. - Ensure there is adequate engagement of the stem nut with the valve stem or input shaft when mounted.
-Generally, the minimum length of engagement is 1.5 times the diameter of the stem. - Ensure that the valve stem is not too long such that it bottoms out on the QX drive sleeve. - Verify that mounting studs or bolts are the correct length to suit the thickness of the mounting plate. - Verify hardware specifications for English style: - Socket head cap screw per ASTM A 574 and ANSI 18.3. - Hex head cap screw per SAE J429 Grade 5. - Verify hardware specifications for metric style: hex and socket head cap screws per Property Class 12.9. - · Clean and lubricate the valve stem or input shaft. - Ensure adequate lifting facilities and slings are available at the installation site.
+Generally, the minimum length of engagement is 1.5 times the diameter of the stem. - Verify that mounting studs or bolts are the correct length to suit the thickness of the mounting plate. - · Verify hardware specifications for English style: - Socket head cap screw per ASTM A 574 and ANSI 18.3 - Hex head cap screw per SAE J429 Grade 5

+Verify hardware specifications for metric style:

+- Socket and hex head cap screws per Property Class 12.9 - · Clean and lubricate the valve stem or input shaft. - Ensure adequate lifting facilities and slings are available at the installation site.